Field Trips to Demonstrate Coastal Ecosystems

 Prepare electronic document for report - insert illustrations into Word document - submit as an assignment on Blackboard

-(1) Describe field trip location (e.g., Salt Marsh, Rocky Intertidal Zone; Working Harbor, etc.).
+(1) Describe field trip locations (e.g., Salt Marsh, Rocky Intertidal Zone; Working Harbor, etc.).

-(2) What type of environment is this?
-(High energy, low energy, depositional, erosional, etc.)
+(2) What type of environment is each one?
+(High energy, low energy, depositional, erosional, etc.) - ALL Locations

-(3) What are the challenges facing organisms that live in this environment?
+(3) What are the challenges facing organisms that live in any one of these environments?
 How do they cope with these challenges?

-(4) Describe some associated land and water uses that would be found in this area?
+(4) Describe some associated land and water uses that would be found in this one area?

-(5) What management programs/plans are in place to preserve the coastal character and prevent deterioration of this location?
-Be specific.
+(5) What management programs/plans are in place to preserve the coastal character and prevent deterioration of this one location?
+Be specific. - Describe for ONE of the habitats

-(6) Include some personal reflections regarding your impressions of this area.
+(6) Include some personal reflections regarding your impressions of this area - ALL Locations

 List all references used (including websites that you should name as well as provide the URL reference).